wtechgo/vidhop-docker/readme.md

 ## Usage

 1. Run the Docker container that we have just built.
-`docker run --name vidhop-docker -it vidhop-docker /bin/bash`

-2. If that worked, expand the previous command with your VidHop media directory (where VidHop saves your downloads).
-`docker run --name vidhop-docker -v "YOUR/PATH/TO/VIDHOP/MEDIA":/VidHop -it vidhop-docker /bin/bash`
+`docker run --name vidhop-docker -v $PWD/media:/VidHop -it vidhop-docker /bin/bash`

-3. You are now in an Alpine Linux with VidHop pre-installed.
+2. You are now in an Alpine Linux with VidHop pre-installed.
    Try a VidHop command!
 `dlv https://www.youtube.com/watch?v=-DT7bX-B1Mg`